kmonsoor/blog.kmonsoor.com/content/articles/ha-setup-for-influxdb.md

 ### Ports

-As all the READ requests are routed though HAProxy running on each of the instances, to the external world only HAProxy's port should be opened for this purpose.
+ * As all the READ requests are routed through `HAProxy` running on each of the instances, to the external world only HAProxy's port should be opened for this purpose.
-On the other hand, for WRITE requests, InfluxDBs  are receiving data from relays, one of its own instance and other one on other instance, so InfluxDB should listen on its own port for WRITE requests only.
+ * On the other hand, for WRITE requests, InfluxDBs  are receiving data from relays, one of its own instance and other one on other instance, so InfluxDB should listen on its own port for WRITE requests only.
 But, this must be accessible only from own VPS zone, but not open to the outside world.
-In case of HAProxy as well as InfluxDB you can use the default ports, obviously, which is 8086 & 8088 respectively.
+ * In case of HAProxy as well as InfluxDB, you can use the default ports, obviously, which is 8086 & 8088 respectively.
 Or, you can choose to go for other ports (security through obfuscation).
 Your call.
 In this writing, I'll go with the defaults.

 ### Authentication, SSL

 You can configure SSL with your own server certificates through the HAProxy configs.
 You can even go for SSL from the relays to InfluxDB writes.
 If your sender hosts are connecting to your HAProxy through public internet, you should at least go for password-based authentication, better to utilize SSL.
 However, for brevity's sake, I'll skip them in this post.

+**Note :**
+Please bear in mind, this is an "in-progress" post; prematurely published to force myself to work on it.
+I have plan to add all the necessary configurations & commands, that I used, here.